mattheww/gomill/gomill_docs/gtp_extensions.rst

   Arguments: colour, list of keywords

-  This is a variant of the standard :gtp:`genmove` command.
+  This is a variant of the standard :gtp:`!genmove` command.
 Each keyword indicates a permitted (or desired) variation of behaviour.
 For example::

     gomill-genmove_ex b claim

-  If :gtp:`!gomill-genmove_ex` is sent without any arguments (ie, no colour is specified), the engine should return a list of the keywords it supports (one per line, like :gtp:`list_commands`).
+  If :gtp:`!gomill-genmove_ex` is sent without any arguments (ie, no colour is specified), the engine should return a list of the keywords it supports (one per line, like :gtp:`!list_commands`).

-  Engines must ignore keywords they do not support. :gtp:`!gomill-genmove_ex` with no keywords is exactly equivalent to :gtp:`genmove`.
+  Engines must ignore keywords they do not support. :gtp:`!gomill-genmove_ex` with no keywords is exactly equivalent to :gtp:`!genmove`.

   The following keywords are currently defined:

   ``claim``
-    In addition to the usual responses to :gtp:`genmove`, the engine may also return ``claim``, which indicates that the engine believes it is certain to win the game (the engine must not assume that the controller will act on this claim).
+    In addition to the usual responses to :gtp:`!genmove`, the engine may also return ``claim``, which indicates that the engine believes it is certain to win the game (the engine must not assume that the controller will act on this claim).